-Career Profile: Animal Control Officer
+What Does an Animal Control Officer Do?

-Duties of an Animal Control Officer
+Animal Control Officer Duties & Responsibilities

 While on duty, animal control officers interact frequently with members of the public.
 They issue citations and warnings to people for mistreatment of animals in their care and may remove animals from a negligent owner’s custody.
 Officers may also provide educational seminars to the community on topics such as animal welfare and animal-related laws.

 In the case of wildlife, officers help relocate these animals—many that have been displaced because of habitat loss or that have come into neighborhoods in search of food and shelter.